oicleevan/credditor/README.md

 Contributing is welcome and appreciated.
 All you have to do is submit a pull request!

+Features are listed in [the roadmap document](ROADMAP.md).
+If you want features added, feel free to request it in there -- if I find it to be worth my time, I'll accept the commit and it'll be in the ROADMAP for me to stare at and eventually do something with!

 All contributions are license under the MIT License.
 By submitting a pull request, you agree with this stipulation.

 ## thanks!